 Higher visibility means higher click-through rates.
 And we all know what that leads to – more conversions.

-Assuming you have good content on your page, visitors that click through will be satisfied with what they’ve found so they won’t quickly return to your search results (something known as pogo sticking).
+Assuming you have good content on your page, visitors that click-through will be satisfied with what they’ve found so they won’t quickly return to the SERP (something known as pogo sticking).

 Google sees that they’ve found what they were looking for, which could lead to your rankings getting a boost.